-The exhibition will be open every day from 9 am to 9pm.
-The exhibition is free with full disabled access.
-The art is for sale and can be purchased via reception and collected at the end of the exhibition.
+The exhibition is free and will be open every day from 9 am to 9 pm with full disabled access.
+All the art is for sale and can be purchased via reception and collected at the end of the exhibition.
 For any queries, or to sign up to our six-weekly arts e-newsletter, please contact the art curator via firstname.lastname@example.org.

 Signup to our newsletter offers and updates